Brand Power #2 - 7 ways to a name that establishes differentiation

 Being different doesn’t necessarily mean being unique.
 You could adopt an approach that is so different it metaphorically stops people in their tracks.
 In fact, an incongruous name can be a very strong signal that your business is different - and proud of it.

 A road haulage specialist called Tomato stands out.
 As does an estate agent called Tepilo.
 And a frozen yoghurt called Snog certainly does.
 Each business has chosen a name which says something about their business with one word: “we’re different from everybody else”.

 So if your business name is a little enigmatic, raises an eyebrow or two because of its incongruity, or creates a bit of impact with surprise, then you will have already set yourself apart from your competitors.

 7. Be brave

-If you’ve read part 1 of this blog, you’ll be familiar with this tip.
-Whether you’re trying to create engagement or establish differentiation, it’s probably the most important of all.
+If you’ve read part 1 of this blog (you'll find the link in the opening paragraph), then you’ll be familiar with this tip.
+Whether you’re trying to create engagement or establish differentiation, being bold is crucial.

 You shouldn’t choose your business name because it feels comfortable and safe.
 It should be at the very least, a little exciting.
 It might make you a bit nervous.
 Or make you smile.
 It’s an emotional thing; go with it.

 Naming isn’t easy, especially if you want a brand name, not just a name.
 Novanym offers a smart solution to businesses that are struggling to come up with an engaging business name.
 Our store sells brandable domains - names with great brand potential, just waiting for the right business to find them and make them their own.